Senolytic Pulse Protocol

 Gentle movement, hydration, bowel regularity, and prioritising sleep in the 48–72 hours around a pulse can be framed as simple, low‑tech ways of giving efferocytosis, lymphatic flow, and organ clearance the best chance to quietly do their work.

-#### Trusted supplier
+Trusted supplier

-The fisetin product is a dry pro-liposomal capsule that combines phospholipids from sunflower lecithin with chitosan to support formation of neutrally charged liposomes.
+These formulas are delivered in a dry pro-liposomal capsule that combines phospholipids from sunflower lecithin with chitosan to support formation of neutrally charged liposomes.

 MCS states that this LongLifeLipoTech™ system is intended to maximize absorption and improve biocompatibility, while published fisetin pharmacokinetic literature independently supports the general need for liposomal formulation strategies because unformulated fisetin has poor oral bioavailability.
+Learn more about the advantages of liposomal delivery here.

-### COMT note for protocol use
+COMT note for protocol use

 Slow-COMT individuals may be more likely to experience overstimulation, irritability, anxiety, or sleep disruption from quercetin-containing pulses because quercetin is commonly described as a COMT-inhibiting flavonoid in genotype-oriented supplement guidance.